Apple is finally taking on its biggest rivals in an arena where it's up until now sat on the sidelines: augmented reality.

 Tango, too, has amazing potential, but its audience is lacking.
 That's undoubtedly due to the fact you need a Tango-equipped phone with an array of cameras and sensors to power AR experiences.

-On the surface, ARKit may seem much the same as Tango, but with the tech needed to run augmented experiences already in iOS devices, all that's missing from Apple's solution are the applications.
+On the surface, ARKit may seem much the same as Tango, but with the tech needed to run augmented experiences already in iOS devices, all that's missing from Apple's solution is the applications.

 Tango requires compatible hardware, while Microsoft requires you buy a whole new product.
 Apple isn't asking either with ARKit.